1. Statutory Foundations

 11. Conclusion

 Defending an oral defamation case in the Philippines is a blend of substantive law, procedural timing, and tactical evidence management.
-Because malice is generally presumed once defamatory character is shown (subject to privilege), the accused often focuses on privilege, context, lack of publication, and other elements failures, while also watching strict timing rules like six-month prescription.
-Where barangay conciliation applies, it is typically a pre-condition rather than a jurisdictional bar.
-Early, strategic use of these defenses often results in acquittal, reduction from grave to slight, or an expedient settlement that spares all parties protracted litigation.
+Because malice is generally presumed once defamatory character is shown, subject to privilege, the accused often focuses on privilege, context, lack of publicity, and other failures of the prosecution’s proof, while also watching strict timing rules like six-month prescription.
+Where barangay conciliation applies, it is typically a pre-condition rather than a jurisdictional bar, and the defense may be waived if not timely raised.
+Early, strategic use of these defenses may result in acquittal, reduction from grave to slight, or settlement.